Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Overnight: Taormina

-Mount Etna lords over the landscape of Sicily’s northeast.
-She’s the tallest and most active volcano in Europe and she’s been grumbling her discontent for tens of thousands of years.
+Mount Etna lords over the landscape of Sicily’s north-east.
+This is the tallest and most active volcano in Europe and Etna’s been grumbling her discontent for tens of thousands of years.
 Recorded eruptions reach back as far as the 4th century BC.

 It goes without saying that Etna has had a monumental impact on the landscape, history and people of Sicily.
 For her efforts, the mountain has been designated a World Heritage site, and a two week Sicily road trip isn’t a fait accompli without engaging in some way with this history-shaping force of nature.